CardForest/master-class/README.md

   if (this.size + args[0] <= 10) {
     mutator.apply(this, args)
   } else {
-    throw Error('oh no we passed 10');
+    throw Error('oh no we passed 10')
   }
-};
+}
 instance.stash.addSome(4) // we're OK => and stash.size is updated 9
 instance.stash.addSome(2) // throws error and stash.size is not updated

-// M.Ref designates that the property references another object instance.currentPlayer = instance.players[0];
+// M.Ref designates that the property references another object instance.currentPlayer = instance.players[0]

-// this is useful, when we make a snapshot of this instance var snapshot = instance.snapshot()
+// this is useful when we make a snapshot of this instance var snapshot = instance.snapshot()
-// a snapshot is a plain js object that can be sent over the network and be used to retrive the object state later var sameInstance = M(myClassOpts /* we could use different opts to agument the behaviour */, snapshot);
+// a snapshot is a plain js object that can be sent over the network
+// and be used to retrive the object state later var sameInstance = M( myClassOpts, // we could use different opts to agument the behaviour snapshot
+)
 // sameInstance deep equals instance
-// and more importantly instance.currentPlayer === instance.players[0] !
+// and more importantly, instance.currentPlayer === instance.players[0] !

 // Additionally, the instance can use a mapper-visitor function that lets do whatever you want var snapshotWithoutPlayerScope = instance.snapshot(